 |Free in-flight Wi-Fi||No||Yes|

 Southwest is a low-cost carrier and has fewer perks and amenities than the major U.S. carriers.
 Notably, there is no free seat upgrade benefit for Southwest's A-List members — as there are no business or first-class cabins on the airline's planes.
-There is also no airport air lounge access benefit for Southwest status members, as the airline does not have a network of lounges.
-However, if you're frequent flyer on Southwest and interested in airport lounge access, you can consider opening a credit card with a lounge access benefit.
+There is also no airport lounge access for members, as the airline does not have a network of lounges.
+However, if you're a frequent flyer on Southwest and interested in airport lounge access, you can consider opening a credit card with a lounge access benefit.

 If you're looking to get free first-class seats and to earn and redeem miles for international flights, then elite status on Southwest won't provide much benefit to you.
-However, the airline is a great option if you fly within the U.S. for business and are more concerned with saving money than getting luxury perks.
-Southwest has a route network of affordable domestic flights and a points-earning system, the Rapid Rewards program, that allows you to redeem your miles for relatively affordable trips within the states.
+However, the airline is a great option if you fly within the U.S. for business and are more concerned with saving money than accessing luxury benefits.
+Southwest has a network of affordable domestic flights.
+Also, it has a very straightforward rewards program that allows you to earn and redeem points for relatively affordable trips within the states.

 Southwest Airlines A-List

-The lower tier of Southwest's elite status program is a bare-bones offering that provides a handful of perks to ease the travel experience.
+The lower tier of Southwest's elite status program is a lesser offering that provides a handful of perks to ease the travel experience.
 As an A-List member, you'll receive a priority check-in and security lane benefit that lets you skip the line at the ticket counter.
 You'll also receive a priority-boarding benefit that allows you to board in the first group.
 This benefit is common across all airline elite status programs, but it's especially useful on Southwest — an airline without assigned seating.

-Southwest's entry-level benefits are slightly worse when compared to the legacy carriers', as the airline has less to offer in general.
+Southwest's entry-level benefits are slightly less rewarding when compared to those of the legacy carriers, as Southwest is considered a discount airline.
 The benefits that are offered, however, will make the airport experience at check-in, security and the gate significantly easier.
-Without priority boarding, for example, it's possible that you'll be assigned the last boarding group and be stuck in a middle seat for long-haul cross country flight.
+Without priority boarding, for example, it's possible that you'll be assigned the last boarding group and be stuck in a middle seat for a long-haul cross-country flight.

 Southwest Airlines A-List Preferred

 The 100% miles bonus benefit also provides great value to travelers who are spending thousands per year with Southwest.
-Unlike on other airlines, Southwest's rewards redemptions aren't subject to restrictive blackout dates.
-In addition, the airline won't expire your points until 24 months after your last purchase with the airline, rather than the 18 months offered on other carriers.
+Unlike other airlines, Southwest's rewards redemptions aren't subject to restrictive blackout dates.
+In addition, your points won't expire until 24 months after your last purchase with Southwest.
+Compare that to the 18-month-window offered on other carriers.

 Southwest Airlines Companion Pass

 Southwest's Companion Pass allows you to designate one person to fly with you for free on Southwest flights for a year.
-The airline offers the pass to travelers who fly 100 annual one-way flights with the airline or earn 110,000 tier qualifying points.
+The airline offers the pass to travelers who fly 100 annual one-way flights with the airline or earn 125,000 tier-qualifying points.
 While the Companion Pass is not exactly an elite status level, the benefit is only available to the highest-volume Southwest frequent flyers.

 The companion pass benefit offered to Southwest ultra-frequent flyers is the most unique and valuable benefit given by the airline.
 The pass allows the benefit-holder to get a two-for-one deal on any Southwest flight and only pay taxes and fees on the second ticket.
 This perk is unrivaled by any other benefit offered by U.S. carriers or credit card issuers.
 Most credit cards with companion tickets only provide reduced fare for the companion or a one-time complimentary pass.

-Southwest's A-List status tier has a slightly higher points requirement than other airline's entry level programs, but the airline also makes it easier to earn points.
-Tickets in Southwest's cheapest fare class, Wanna Get Away, earn six points per dollar, and fares in regular economy receive 10 points per dollar.
+Southwest's A-List status tier has a slightly higher points requirement than other airlines’ entry-level programs, but the airline also makes it easier to earn points.
+Tickets in Southwest's cheapest fare class, Wanna Get Away, earn 6 points per dollar and fares in regular economy receive 10 points per dollar.
 Other airlines generally do not count points earned on their cheapest ticket class ("basic economy") toward status eligibility.

 |Points per dollar||6||10||12|

 Elite status on Southwest provides few benefits outside of an accelerated check-in and boarding process.
-However, if you fly enough to qualify for the companion pass, then loyalty to Southwest may be worth it.
-In general, Southwest is a decent go-to airline for domestic travelers who value customer service and don't expect to be pampered with upscale perks like free airport lounge access and business class upgrades.
+However, if you fly enough to qualify for the Companion Pass, then loyalty to Southwest may be worth it.
+In general, Southwest is a decent go-to airline for domestic travelers who value customer service and don't expect to be pampered with upscale perks like airport lounge access and business class upgrades.

 Southwest's entry-level status tier provides decent value for the casual domestic traveler.
-Most benefits provide a bump in convenience and flexibility — like priority boarding, priority check-in and complimentary same-day standby— that will make your airport experience a lot smoother.
+Most benefits provide a bump in convenience and flexibility — like priority boarding, priority check-in and same-day standby free of airline charges — that will make your airport experience a lot smoother.

 The flight requirements to make A-List are reasonable and the minimum spend to earn the 35,000 required points is around $3,000.
 If you take at least one trip per month and spend roughly $300 on fare per trip, you can qualify for A-List.

-The second tier of Southwest's status program provides decent value for moderate business travelers.
-Members at the A-List preferred level will likely receive the most value from this tier's free wifi perk (a value of $16 per trip) and 100% points earning bonus.
+The second tier of Southwest's status program provides decent value for moderate travelers.
+Members at the A-List Preferred tier will likely receive the most value from this tier's free Wi-Fi (a value of $16 per trip) and 100% points earning bonus.
 This means that any ticket purchase will earn you double rewards points.

 With a minimum flight requirement of 50 annual one-way flights, you'll need to take at least two trips per month to qualify for A-List Preferred.
-If you're traveling this much on a legacy carrier, you'll only qualify for the lowest status level.
-On airlines like American and United, this tier provides a free checked bag, small rewards points boost (seven points per dollar) and occasional seat upgrades.
+If you're traveling this much on a legacy carrier, you'll only qualify for the lowest status tier.
+On airlines like American and United, this tier provides a free checked bag, small rewards points boost and occasional seat upgrades.

 The Companion Pass is worth it for almost anyone who flies enough to qualify for the benefit (100 annual one-way flights).
 For travelers who want to fly with a partner, the Companion Pass is by far the most useful and valuable benefit — across all U.S. airlines.
-However, this benefit is less important if you prefer to travel alone or don't mind spending more on airfare when you do fly with your significant other.
+However, this benefit is less important if you prefer to travel alone or don't mind spending more on airfare when you fly with your significant other.

 In addition, the flights and spend required to qualify for Companion Pass would put you in a top-tier status bracket on a legacy carrier.
 If you're more interested in frequent seat upgrades, international transfer partners and airport lounge access, then devoting your business to an airline like Delta, United or American is a better choice than consolidating flights on Southwest to get the Companion Pass.

 Outside of the sign-up bonus, Southwest's credit card spending rewards are not competitive with other travel cards on earning points.
-If you're looking to earn points on your travel purchases, opening a general travel rewards card is a better option.
-These cards tend to earn more points and have comparable, if not lower, annual fees than the Southwest Rapid Rewards® Priority Credit Card.
+If you're looking to earn points on your travel purchases, opening a travel rewards credit card is a better option.
+These cards tend to earn more points and have more comprehensive benefits.